How to claim PIP if you have a terminal illness

-You can find out about what the PIP Centre wants to know about problems with:
+You can find out about what the DfC wants to know about problems with:

 Someone else can claim on behalf of a person who is terminally ill.
 For example, because the person doesn’t know that they have a terminal illness.
 If you do this, let the person know that the claim for PIP is being made, even if they don’t know it is because they’re terminally ill.

 Telephone: 0800 012 1573